rohitghor/tokenvm/README.md

 ```

 #### Step 3: View Your Balance
-Now, let's check that the mint worked right by checking our balance.
+Now, let's check that the mint work right by checking our balance.
 You can do
 so by running the following command from this location:
 ```bash
 ./build/token-cli key balance